-Figure 23: A trichromatic interior.
+Figure 24: A trichromatic interior.
 The hues are selected with the Coloroid Color Wheel

-Figure 24: Antal Nemcsics: Nestor, 2003.
+Figure 25: Antal Nemcsics: Nestor, 2003.
 A polychromatic artwork.
-All of the occurring color-pairs are under the just harmonic saturation curve of Figure 10
+All of the occurring color-pairs are under the just harmonic saturation curve of Figure 11 harmony value of lightness contrast, which is, not evidently, hue and saturation independent.